- January 10, 2017

 - Posted by: Lloyd Figgins

 - Category: Crisis Management, First Aid, Hostile Environment Training, Medical, Risk Management, Risk Mitigation, Terrorism, Training, Travel Safety

-It appears we’re living in a world where everyone’s an expert in one thing or another, but when it comes to travel risk management and safety, that could be a dangerous thing.
-So, how is an expert defined?
-Well, if you take the rule referred to by Malcolm Gladwell in his 2008 book Outliers, 10,000 hours is the amount of time a person needs to apply to a specific subject or skill in order to achieve “expert” status.
-That would mean that most people could claim to be experts after about 5 years on the assumption that most professional people apply at least 8 hours per working day to their field of specialisation.
-This seems a pretty meteoric rise from knowing little or nothing to becoming an “expert”.
+It appears we’re living in a world where everyone is an expert in one thing or another, but when it comes to risk management and travel safety, that could be a dangerous thing.
+How is an expert defined?
+Well, if you take the 10,000 hour rule referred to by Malcolm Gladwell in his 2008 book Outliers, 10,000 hours is the amount of time a person needs to apply to a specific subject or skill in order to achieve “expert” status.
+That would mean that most people could claim to be experts after about 5 years.
+(Where Gladwell has used 3 hours per day for 10 years to calculate his 10,000 hours, I have made the assumption that most professional people apply at least 8 hours per working day to their field of specialisation.)
+This seems to be a meteoric rise from knowing little or nothing to becoming an “expert”.

 Using Merriam-Webster’s Dictionary definition, “expert” is defined as: “Having or showing a special skill or knowledge because of what you have been taught, or what you have experienced.”
 Sounds simple enough.
 But when we are dealing with the safety of people, surely we need to drill a little deeper.
 Let’s take the key words of that definition and break them down.